leon-paul-hart/leon-paul-hart.github.io/_posts/2020-05-20-ADHD-and-the-100-days-of-code-challenge.markdown

 layout: post
 title:  "ADHD and the 100 days of code challenge"
 date:   2020-05-20 10:55:00 +0000
-categories: blog, ADHD, neurodiversity, #100daysofcode
+categories: blog ADHD neurodiversity #100daysofcode
 ---

 ## 100 Days of code - The challenges ahead